Last Christmas (film): Plot

-Afterward, Kate begins taking small steps to improve her life: taking care of herself, setting up Santa with a Danish man who loves Christmas as much as she does, apologising to Marta and her girlfriend, and singing Christmas songs to busk for money for the shelter.
+Kate begins taking small steps to improve her life: taking care of herself, setting up Santa with a Danish man who loves Christmas as much as she does, apologising to Marta and her girlfriend, and busks for money for the shelter singing Christmas songs.
 She runs into Tom, who says he has something important to tell her, but she preemptively asserts he is fearful of commitment and walks away.

 Kate continues to do good in her daily life.
-Finally, wanting to make amends with Tom, she returns to his apartment only to meet an estate agent who is holding open house viewings.
-He explains that the place has been vacant during the probate process.
+Finally, wanting to make amends with Tom, she returns to his apartment, where she meets an estate agent who says the apartment has been vacant for months due to probate, revealing that the previous owner died in an accident the previous year.
+Kate collapses in shock before leaving and wandering the city, realising Tom was the donor whose heart she received.
+Kate finds Tom's memorial bench and shares a final moment with his spirit, who explains he is a part of her and asks her to take care of his heart.

-After some initial confusion, he reveals that the previous owner was killed in a bicycle accident last Christmas, and Kate realises that Tom was the organ donor whose heart she received.
-Going to the small garden, Tom's favourite place, Kate encounters him again and realises he is a ghost.
-He says his heart "was always going to be yours one way or another" and asks her to look after it.
-The bench on which they sat on their visits to the garden is revealed to be his memorial bench.

 On Christmas Eve, Kate organises a show utilising the talents of the people at the shelter and invites her friends and family, including Santa and her Danish admirer, along with the real estate agent she met at Tom's apartment.
-Kate delicately performs a solo of the Wham! song, "Last Christmas", and revelry ensues when the curtain rises, and she is joined by the band of shelter performers.
+She delicately performs a solo of the Wham! song, "Last Christmas", and revelry ensues when the curtain rises, and she is joined by the band of homeless performers.
 The next day, Kate and her family celebrate Christmas, joined by Marta's girlfriend Alba for the first time.

-The Christmas celebration transitions to summer, where a visibly healthier Kate is seen writing in her diary on Tom's memorial bench in the garden.
-Smiling, Kate looks up, as Tom always encouraged her to do.
+The following summer, a visibly healthier Kate sits on Tom's memorial bench.
+Smiling, she looks up, as Tom always encouraged her to do.

 Cast

-In addition, Andrew Ridgeley, from the duo Wham!, whose song "Last Christmas" is instrumental to the plot, has an uncredited cameo appearance in the audience at the end of the film.
+Andrew Ridgeley, from the duo Wham!, whose song "Last Christmas" is instrumental to the plot, has an uncredited cameo appearance in the audience at the end of the film.